 Exactly, exactly.

-Um, and this is how life works.
+And this is how life works.

-Like these giant questions, these enormous cosmic battles come down to like you're in a room, you have five minutes, can you figure out how to like flip the switch that opens the door?
+Like these giant questions, these enormous cosmic battles come down to like, you're in a room, you have five minutes.

-Like these things are uh even when we think in these big grand terms like the West or Americanism, which we need to do, we need to think in those ways, but ultimately one of the big arguments in the book is all those ideas are gonna cash out in terms of like really small human-sized actions, the way you show up for your kids, the way you put the way you pray in church, like the the interactions you have with your neighbors, all that stuff.
+But ultimately, one of the big arguments in the book is all those ideas are going to cash out in terms of like really small, human-sized actions, the way you show up for your kids, the way you put the way you pray in church, like the interactions you have with your neighbors, all that stuff.

-Um, so I suspect you'll actually really like the last portion of the book, which I know you haven't gotten to yet, the crisis of the regime, and that's about like what is America, what is America supposed to be, where does it fit into the history of classical philosophy?
+So, I suspect you'll actually really like the last portion of the book, which I know you haven't gotten to yet, The Crisis of the Regime.

-And then what does that mean about just like tomorrow on the school board, the vote that you take, uh, you know, I think understanding the one like big first step and kind of why I wrote the book is that people think about philosophy or the great books or the you know Western culture or whatever, and they think like this is somehow beyond me.
+You know, I think understanding the one like big first step and kind of why I wrote the book is that people think about philosophy or the great books or the you know Western culture or whatever, and they think like this is somehow beyond me.

 Oh, nice, yeah.

-I mean, one of the things that is really important for Americans to grasp, I think at the moment, is like we have such a corrupt elite.
+I mean, one of the things that is really important for Americans to grasp, I think, at the moment is like we have such a corrupt elite.

 Our elite are just like the picture of corruption.

-And that's never gonna happen.
+And that's never going to happen.

-Like that doesn't exist because even in a like a meritocratic virtuous society, some people rise to the top and become leaders and have particular skills that um so really it's like uh my feeling is I'm auditioning to be America's new elite.
+Like, that doesn't exist because even in like a meritocratic, virtuous society, some people rise to the top and become leaders and have particular skills.

-Like I am, yes, I'm one of these eggheads.
+Like, I am, yes, I'm one of these eggheads.

-Um, but I was driven there by a genuine feeling that this stuff is for you, and that like whatever gifts anybody may have intellectually are like put there by God to make things known to people.
+Yes, I went to fancy schools, but I was driven there by a genuine feeling that this stuff is for you and that, like, whatever gifts anybody may have intellectually are like put there by God to make things known to people.

-And and one of the things that that can do is it can put your life into a context that is grander and bigger and more ennobling than you ever thought.
+And one of the things that that can do is it can put your life into a context that is grander and bigger and more ennobling than you ever thought.

-So you're all you're you're gonna be doing a lot of the same things, but it's it matters that you wake up and understand that by putting food on the table for your family, you're not actually just like you know, sloughing along as a as a workout horse, you're actually like embodying some of the most important and core principles of classical political philosophy, like the family is the core unit of of all uh of all healthy regimes.
+So, you're all you're going to be doing a lot of the same things, but it's it matters that you wake up and understand that by putting food on the table for your family, you're not actually just like, you know, sloughing along as a workout course, you're actually like embodying some of the most important and core principles of classical political philosophy.

-So if we were to take over the capital, should we approach from the east or the west?
+So, if we were to take over the capital, should we approach from the East or the West?

-I'm just I'm just kidding.
+I'm just kidding.

 No, I appreciate that.